slittorin/home-assistant-setup/README.md

     - With volumes for data/config, and only where required bind-mounts.
     - Use `docker cp`, `docker save` or similar to copy/backup data.
 - MariaDB as main database-engine.
+  - We utiize mysqld-volume for mysqld-socket communication that is faster and takes less resources than TCP.
 - InfluxDB as history database-engine.
 - Grafana as data visualization-engine.
+- Home Assistant as automation-engine.
+  - We utilize the mysqld-socket volume.
 - Setup a RPI instance with [Raspberry PI install](https://github.com/slittorin/raspberrypi-install/).
   - Preferably it shall have an SSD disk to not degrade/destroy SD card.
   - For now we have all on the same RPI, we may need move InfluxDB and/or Grafana later.